wahrwolf/ba-thesis/chapters/500-results.md

 ### Candidate Selection
 For the evaluation I picked the following four combinations, which are highlighted in \ref{}
-The configurations were:
+The configurations were as follows:

 ### Prefix Constraints
 The figures \ref{1..4} show the absolute performance per domain for the three scores BLEU, ROUGE-L and METEOR.
 All figures show two graphs with four groups of two bar diagrams each.
 The top graph shows the absolute score for the language pair German-English and the bottom graph for Czech-English.
-The first bar in each group represents the performance without prefix constraints and the second bar with prefix constraints.
+The first __use colour here!__ bar in each group represents the performance without prefix constraints and the second bar with prefix constraints.

 #### BLEU
 In both diagrams (Fig \ref{}) the domain data sets show similar performance scores within the groups, but the performance per domain varied between 8% and 31% points for then German-English pair and between 15% and 41% for the Czech-English pair.